 The data that our reefer equipment records is confidential and for MSC internal eyes only.
 However, customers are more than welcome to place their own data recorder in with the cargo.
 In these instances placement is crucial to the accuracy of information and we would recommend the use of more than one such recorder.

 Yes, our product is multi-carrier.
-The invoicing of your premium will simply be adapted accordingly A portion of your volume must however be carried with MSC for you to benefit of the MSC Cargo Insurance product.
+The invoicing of your premium will simply be adapted accordingly.
+A portion of your cargo volumes must however be carried by MSC for you to benefit from the MSC Cargo Insurance product.